 The Meaning of Amen and the Hebrew Word for Faith

 The Hebrew word Emunah may not sound familiar to you at first, but how about the word AMEN?
-Read on to find out how these two Hebrew words are connected and what they mean.
+What does Amen really mean?
+How are these two Hebrew words are connected?
+Read on to find out.

 Exploring the meaning of Hebrew words is like receiving an unexpected gift.
 The depth of God’s character is unveiled in the process.
 That, in turn, can make way for new facets of trust to be established in our relationship with Him.

 The Hebrew word emunah (אמונה, pronounced “eh-moo-nah”) is understood in English to mean “faith” or “belief”.
 But it is often also translated as “faithfulness.”
 And yet, it describes much more than just believing a statement about God.
 It reveals a life of full reliance upon Him.
 Let’s find out about the meaning of Amen.

 What does Amen mean?

 Emunah is faith that results in faithfulness, implying action.
 It shouldn’t be a total surprise then that the word amen shares the root with Emunah.
 Amen means “so be it” or “may it be so,” and shares the root also with eman, meaning “to confirm”.
 Add to that haemeen, which means “to trust” or “confide in”.

 What does Amen mean at the end of a prayer?